nutcracker2912/SAS_Mgmt_Project/README.md

 # SAS_Mgmt_Project
- The Employee Leave Management System is a Python-based GUI app for efficient leave tracking across industries.
+ The Employee Leave Management System developed for the company Seeh Al Sarya Engineering LLC, Oman is a Python-based GUI app for efficient leave tracking across industries.
 With an intuitive interface and automated database, it allows managers to view, update, and analyze leave schedules, helping maintain staffing levels and streamline administrative tasks for enhanced workforce planning.

 # Employee Management and Timetable Tracking System